Sweet potato info

 So I got curious about the nutritional differences between pumpkin and sweet potato, and looked up a nutrition facts chart for both on NutritionData.com.

 I found out that if you are looking for calories, sweet potato has about five times the calories and carbohydrates.
 Most of that is in the sugar department, as sweet potato has just about ten times the amount as pumpkin.
 But it also has three times the fiber.

 Sweet potato laps pumpkin in vitamin A; while both are great sources, sweet potato has about four times as much.
 There is also about triple the vitamin C in sweet potatoes as pumpkin.
-And sweet potato minerals such as calcium and iron have a slight edge over pumpkin.
+And when it comes to the amount of minerals such as calcium and iron, sweet potato have a slight edge over pumpkin.

-In short, sweet potato is nutrient and calorie dense in relation to pumpkin.
+In short, sweet potato is nutrient- and calorie-dense in relation to pumpkin.
 Pumpkin may be better for someone on a calorie-restricting diet, however both are very healthy sources of nutrients and make delicious filling for pie.
-So enjoy!
+Enjoy!